 For those of you who already have pets living with you, I understand that animals are essential and much loved members of the family.
 In some cases they may actually feel like your first child, but here are a few things to consider:

 Many cats are quite happy to welcome a baby to the family, but cats are cats.
-Once your child has the ability to chase after them, the cat will usually establish dominance once or twice with a good swipe.
-Kids (and new puppies) learn pretty quickly what the rules are.
+Once your child has the ability to chase after them, the cat will usually establish dominance once or twice with a good swipe if someone is invading their space when they aren’t in the mood.
+Kids (and new puppies figuring out how to get along with the family cat) learn pretty quickly what the rules are.
 Watch out for cat scratches, they can get infected fairly easily.
 It is essential to clean them well and apply an antibiotic ointment.
 (Don't use peroxide, current thinking says to avoid it because it causes tissue irritation).
 If there is any increasing redness or red streaking appearing around the scratch site, that might be a sign that it is infected and it should be evaluated.

 If your crawling child starts getting little red spots, consider that they might be flea bites.
 Fleas are rampant here in San Francisco year round.
 When not on your pet, fleas tend to hang out in the carpets and while they might not bother you, your child is spending more time on the rug and presents a tasty treat.